Adrian (costume designer): Adrian, Ltd.

-In 1942, Adrian established Adrian, Ltd., at 233 North Beverly Drive, Beverly Hills, in the building formerly occupied by the Victor Hugo restaurant.
-(He had been courted by retailers to design for public sale but rebuffed those offers.
-In 1932, Macy's Cinema Shop had copied his work with the studio's tacit approval, much in the same way that department stores produced so-called "Paris fashions," which were unapproved copies of French couturiers' works.)
+In 1942, Adrian established Adrian, Ltd., at 233, North Beverly Drive, Beverly Hills, in the building formerly occupied by the Victor Hugo restaurant.
+He had been courted by retailers to design for public sale but rebuffed those offers.

 He often worked with textile designer Pola Stout, in a famous collaboration that began in the 1940s.

-Adrian's fashion line filled the gap left by Paris, which could not export during the German occupation.
+Adrian's fashion line helped fill the void left by Paris couture houses, which were unable to export garments during the German occupation of France in World War II.
 American women responded to Adrian's clean-lined designs, and he exerted a strong influence on American fashion until the late 1940s.

-Adrian returned to MGM in 1952 for one film, Lovely to Look At.
-He was never nominated for an Academy Award as the costume category did not exist during the time of his major work for the studios.